HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 * The PDMP Requestor **SHALL** add the HTTP Header parameter X-Request-ID as part of the Search request for request coorelation between the PDMP Requester and PDMP Responder.

 ##### Search:

-The PDMP Requestor **SHALL** invoke the Search operation on the PDMP Responder including the following search and _include parameters when requesting PDMP data using the MedicationRequest resource

-* Chained Search parameters
-	* subject:Patient.name.given - Patient's first name
-	* subject:Patient.name.family - Patient's family name
-	* subject:Patient.birthdate - Patient's birth date
-* Search Parameter
-	* dispenseRequest.validityPeriod - To specify the date range for the PDMP data retrieval

-The PDMP Requestor **SHALL** include the following _include parameters for the MedicationRequest Search operations

-* _include=MedicationRequest:subject - Returns the Patient Resource information
-* _include:recurse=MedicationRequest:requester - Returns the Practitioner Resource information and Organization information
-* _include=MedicationRequest:medication - Returns the Medication Resource information

-The following is an example of the query.

-`GET [base]/MedicationRequest?subject:Patient.name.given=peter&subject:Patient.name.family=jacobs&subject:Patient.birthdate=eq1973-11-25&dispenseRequest.validityPeriod=ge2010-01-01&dispenseRequest.validityPeriod=le2015-12-31&_include=MedicationRequest:subject&_include:recurse=MedicationRequest:requester&_include=MedicationRequest:medication`

-The above API will fetch all MedicationRequests for Patient with a given name of "peter" and family name of "jacobs" with a birthdate of "1973-11-25" with a dispenseRequest that falls within in a 5 year window starting from January 1st 2010 to December 31st 2015 and as part of the returned information will include MedicationRequest, Practitioner, Organization, Patient and Medication information as part of the returned bundle.

 The PDMP Requestor **SHALL** invoke the Search operation on the PDMP Responder including the following search and _include parameters when requesting PDMP data using the MedicationDispense resource